Skip to content

 Down Payment Tiers and What They Buy

-The PMI Cost Trade-off
+The Mortgage-Insurance Trade-off

 Worked Example

 Target home price 400,000.
 Down payment 20%: 80,000.
 Closing costs 2.5%: 10,000.
 Total cash needed: 90,000.
 Current savings: 25,000.
 Gap: 65,000.
 Monthly savings target 2,000.
 Months to reach: 33 (2 years 9 months).
 Bumping monthly savings to 2,500 closes the gap in 26 months.
-Cutting target down payment to 10% reduces total cash needed to 50,000 — closes the gap in 13 months at 2,000/month, with PMI as the trade-off.
+Cutting target down payment to 10% reduces total cash needed to 50,000, closing the gap in 13 months at 2,000/month, with mortgage insurance as the trade-off.

 Beyond Closing — First-Year Reserves

-Lenders increasingly require buyers to show 2-6 months of mortgage payments in reserve after closing.
-On a 2,500 monthly mortgage, that is 5,000-15,000 additional.
-The new homeowner will also face moving costs (2,000-5,000), immediate repairs and improvements (3,000-15,000), and furnishing for any new spaces (5,000-20,000).
-Plan for total move-in cash needs of 15-25% of home price — well beyond down payment alone.
+Lenders increasingly expect buyers to show a few months of mortgage payments in reserve after closing.
+On a 2,500 monthly mortgage, that is roughly 5,000-15,000 more.
+A new homeowner also faces moving costs (often 2,000-5,000), immediate repairs and improvements (3,000-15,000), and furnishing for any new spaces (5,000-20,000).
+Total move-in cash needs often run 15-25% of the home price, well beyond the down payment alone.

 Down Payment Assistance Programs